 Upon completion of her master’s degree, Liz joined the management training program at Deere & Company, more commonly known as John Deere.
 During her six years with John Deere, Liz became a trained Examiner for the Iowa affiliate of Baldrige National Quality Program while she served in marketing and strategic planning roles in Moline, IL; Cary, NC; Zweibruecken, Germany; and Johnston, IA.

 Liz returned to United Way in Des Moines, IA in January, 2009 and until December of 2014, led United Way of Central Iowa’s Advancement Division, which included corporate engagement, grants, individual engagement, and marketing staff.

 Liz serves on the Board of Directors of the Portland Community Chamber of Commerce and was grateful to participate in the 2017 John T. Gorman Fellowship program.

 Liz grew up in Waterville, Maine, and holds a Bachelor of Arts in Sociology from Harvard University and a Master of Business Administration from Columbia University.
-Liz and her husband, Michael, have two school-aged daughters.
+Liz and her husband, Michael, have two teenage daughters.